Disclosure: This post contains affiliate links. I only promote products that I truly believe in.

 So, no, September wasn’t a good month.
 My step dad is grieving and I’ve been thinking about how short life is.
 There have been too many reminders of this lately.

-Here is my review of September.
+Here is my month in review:

 -I made an extra $1,700 payment toward my student loans.
 I was hoping to have this particular loan paid off by December, but some unexpected expenses will be incurred soon, so it will probably take longer.